symfony/symfony-docs/contributing/documentation/format.rst

         The ``include()`` function is a new Twig feature that's available in Symfony 2.3.
 Prior, the ``{% include %}`` tag was used.

-Whenever a new minor version of Symfony2 is released (e.g. 2.4, 2.5, etc),
-a new branch of the documentation is created from the ``master`` branch.
+Whenever a new minor version of Symfony is released (e.g. 2.4, 2.5, etc), a new branch of the documentation is created from the ``master`` branch.
-At this point, all the ``versionadded`` tags for Symfony2 versions that have reached end-of-life will be removed.
+At this point, all the ``versionadded`` tags for Symfony versions that have reached end-of-life will be removed.
 For example, if Symfony 2.5 were released today, and 2.2 had recently reached its end-of-life, the 2.2 ``versionadded`` tags would be removed from the new 2.5 branch.